bsartain/sunday-slides-content/posts/prayer-for-illumination.md

 show: true
 excerpt: Prayer For Illumination is prayed just before study of the word
 ---
-"Almighty God, by your Holy Spirit, illumine the sacred page, we pray, that our minds may be open to receive your Word, our hearts taught to love it,
+Almighty God, by your Holy Spirit, illumine the sacred page, we pray, that our minds may be open to receive your Word, our hearts taught to love it,